m-lamarre/WeThinkCode_SocialTech/README.md

 1. RUN '**npm install**'
 2. RUN '**react-native run-ios**'

-**Note: to run on android, you need the have a running emulator.
+**Note: to run on android, you need to have a running emulator.
 Then call 'react-native run-android'.**